-At MapR, we realize that customers aren’t just buying Apache Hadoop; they’re buying a solution to meet their business objectives.
-That solution includes a Hadoop distribution with enterprise-grade features like data protection, security, and performance, as well as companion applications to help move data in and out of the cluster, perform analysis and indexing, and provide insights and visualization to end users.
+At MapR, we realize that customers aren’t just buying a Converged Data Platform; they’re buying a solution to meet their business objectives.
+That solution includes a converged data platform with enterprise-grade features like data protection, security, and performance, as well as companion applications to help move data in and out of the cluster, perform analysis and indexing, and provide insights and visualization to end users.
 Therefore, it is critical that we help customers understand how to build solutions using MapR and other ecosystem components.

 To this end, we built the App Gallery to dedicate whole pages for each individual application that works with MapR.
 These pages go beyond what standard partner blurbs and logos provide to give customers the tools and confidence to deploy multi-vendor solutions.
 Each page includes information about version compatibility: which version of MapR works with which version of the application, instructions on how to download or purchase the application, how to set it up, how to use it, and how to get support.

 It is important to note that the individual apps in the App Gallery are sold, distributed, and supported by the developers and companies that created and submitted the app.
 As such, different apps may have different purchase and support models and policies, with smaller, free apps being community-supported, to larger commercial applications with 24x7x365 phone support.
 Each individual app page will set the appropriate expectation.

 In the world of big data, the words application and app can mean different things to different people.
 This stems from the fact that big data is so broad and open—there are countless ways to extend and enhance its abilities.
 For the purposes of the App Gallery, we wanted to keep the definition fairly loose in order to be inclusive of anything that can make our customers’ lives easier.
 Thus, our definition of app is “any software that provides value to an end-user by interacting with the Converged Data Platform”.
 With this definition, the following types of apps can be found in the gallery: